 Sickness and diarrhoea

-Diarrhoea and vomiting is usually caused by a stomach bug or food poisoning.
+Diarrhoea and vomiting is usually caused by a stomach bug (like norovirus) or food poisoning.
 It's rarely serious and should pass within a week.

 Check if you have a stomach bug or food poisoning